crossplane-contrib/provider-aws/INSTALL.md

 ## Build

-You can build the Crossplane AWS Stack for the host platform by simply running the command below.
+You can build the Crossplane AWS Provider for the host platform by simply running the command below.
 Building in parallel with the `-j` option is recommended.

 ```console